emsig/emsig.github.io/README.md

 ## Contributing

 Head over to the [empymod GitHub page](https://github.com/empymod) if you would like to contribute or file a bug.
-More information in this regard can also be found in the documentation.
+See the documentation for more information in this regard.

 ## Citation